g33ky-sl0th/chatting-service/README.md

 ## Architecture -
 ### Client (React App):
     User Interface (UI) components for login, registration, and chat.
     API calls to the backend for data retrieval and updates.

 ### Backend (Node.js):
     Authentication Controller: Handles user login and registration.
     Messaging Controller: Manages message storage and retrieval.
-WebSocket Server: Maintains real-time communication channels.

 ### Database (MongoDB):
-users -> Collection: Stores user information. messages -> Collection: Stores chat messages.
+    users -> Collection: Stores user information.
+    messages -> Collection: Stores chat messages.

 ## Component Design
 ### Frontend Components
     Login Component:
-    Handles user login with username and password.
+        - Handles user login with username and password.
-    Sends credentials to the backend for authentication.
+        - Sends credentials to the backend for authentication.

     Chat Component:
-    Displays a list of messages.
+        - Displays a list of messages.

 ### Backend Components
     Authentication Controller:
-    Register: Creates a new user with hashed password.
+        - Register: Creates a new user with hashed password.
-    Login: Authenticates user and returns a JWT token.
+        - Login: Authenticates user and returns a JWT token.

     Messaging Controller:
-    Save Messages: Stores messages in the database.
+        - Save Messages: Stores messages in the database.
-    Retrieve Messages: Fetches previous messages for the user.
+        - Retrieve Messages: Fetches previous messages for the user.

 ## Technologies and Libraries Used
 ### Frontend:
     React.js: For building UI components.
     Axios: For making HTTP requests.

 ### Backend:
     Express.js: For creating RESTful APIs.
     Mongoose: For interacting with MongoDB.
     bcryptjs: For hashing passwords.
     jsonwebtoken: For handling JWT tokens.
     Socket.io: For real-time WebSocket communication.
     CORS: For handling cross-origin resource sharing.

 ### Database:
 MongoDB: For storing user credentials and chat messages.